Octal450/DC-10/README.md

 FlightGear 2024.1.1 or later is supported.
 For more info, please see the [project wiki page](https://wiki.flightgear.org/McDonnell_Douglas_DC-10).

 ## Frequently Asked Questions
-For frequently asked questions about this project, please refer to our [FAQ page](https://github.com/Octal450/DC-10/blob/master/Docs/FAQ.md).

 For frequently asked questions in regard to FlightGear itself, please refer to the [FlightGear FAQ page](https://wiki.flightgear.org/Frequently_asked_questions).

 Documentation for this aircraft can be found [here](https://github.com/Octal450/FlightGear-Aircraft-Documentation/tree/master/DC-10).